1vke/imsghue/readme.md

 I use macOS to build/compile this tweak.
 As of right now, it does not require any private libraries that might not work with theos's patched sdk's.

 Installation should be as simple as running a `make do`.

-# Plan
-After messing with the Messages app using FLEX, I have a theory of how the text balloon views are made.

-The next step would be to see how I can manipulate the initialization of the balloon classes to allow for custom colors.